dixonliang/IOTSDCLAB1/README.md

-# Self-Driving Toy Car (Internet of Things, CS-437 University of Illinois at Urbana Champaign)
+# Self-Driving Toy Car (Internet of Things, CS-437 University of Illinois at Urbana-Champaign)

 **Video Demo: https://youtu.be/t4X64sTeJ_0**